Rushabh-Runwal/Learning-AI-Agents/10-multiagent-system-A2A/README.md

-# Day 10: Multi-Agent System with Google ADK and A2A Protocol
+# Project 10: Multi-Agent System with Google ADK and A2A Protocol

 Building a multi-agent AI system using Google's Agent Development Kit with Agent-to-Agent (A2A) communication protocol.